Frequently Asked Questions

 In a Therapeutic Community the majority of therapy is received in group-settings and from your peers who provide you with honest, behaviour-based feedback.
 Experienced AOD Workers facilitate group processes and in certain circumstances may also provide one-off counselling support.

-Your CentreLink payment goes into a supervised trust fund account and you receive approximately $40/week for personal expenses.
+Your CentreLink payment goes into a supervised trust fund account and you receive a weekly allowance for personal expenses.
 Come prepared with enough personal resources and toiletries to last three weeks as it sometimes takes this long for enough CentreLink money to build up in your account.
-There is no borrowing or lending money.
-All personal bills need to be settled or put on hold prior to admission, or allocate someone to take care of them.
+There is no borrowing, buying or lending money.
+Settle all bills, loans or direct debits or put them on hold prior to admission, or allocate someone to take care of them.
+Self-funded clients must be two weeks in advance for treatment at all times.

 What about my prescribed medications?

 Bring any medications and prescriptions required.
 A visiting medical officer will assess your medication needs and prescriptions will be filled as required.
-Please ensure that all outside responsibilities are attended to prior to admission so that you can focus your full attention on your recovery program.
-You must advise the Therapeutic Community staff of any medical issues prior to admission.
-The program has a set menu and special dietary needs must be discussed at the time of your assessment interview.
-Likewise, any injuries/illnesses need to be discussed with the assessment officer at the time of your interview.
+You must advise the Therapeutic Community staff of any injuries/illnesses prior to admission.

 What about my children?